-SECTION 12: DESIGNATED SEATING POSITIONS UNITED STATES
+SECTION 12: DESIGNATED SEATING POSITIONS

-Please reference the US Coast Guard Capacity label for the number of persons and weight capacity specific to your boat.
-Never exceed the number of persons or weight capacity stated on the US Coast Guard Capacity label.
+Please reference the capacity label for the number of persons and weight capacity specific to your boat.
+Never exceed the number of persons or weight capacity stated on the on either the US Coast Guard Capacity label or the Canadian Compliance Notice label.
 As the captain, you are responsible for properly loading the boat and ensuring your passengers are safely secured.
 Keep in mind the limits defined on capacity plates apply in good to moderate weather conditions.
 In rough waters, keep the weight well below the limit.
 In ideal weather conditions, it is recommended that you distribute your load evenly and avoid abrupt changes in distribution.
 This is especially important if your boat's capacity is fully used or if weather conditions deteriorate.
 It is also important to remember that people represent a 'live' load and moving about affects a boat quite differently than static loads.
 In general, shift human or other weight only after stopping or slowing.